wp-plugins/gwolle-gb/readme.txt

 For managing options you need the capability manage_options.
 For subscribing to notifications, this one is also needed.

+= Should I really not use WordPress comments for a guestbook? =

+Sure you can if you want to.
+In my personal opinion it can be a good thing to keep comments and guestbook entries separated.
+So if you already have a blog with comments, guestbook entries might get lost in there.
+But if you don't use standard comments, you can just as easily use the comments for a guestbook.

 = How do I localize a plugin? =

 A good start to learn about localization and WP plugins is the guide "Localizing a WordPress plugin using poEdit" (http://weblogtoolscollection.com/archives/2007/08/27/localizing-a-wordpress-plugin-using-poedit/)